Student Responsibilities and Process

 - If you did not disclose a disability during the application process, accommodations will depend on available resources and funding

-- Ask your instructor for a referral to Learning Services office, who will provide support and possible referral to a disabilities counselor
+- Ask your instructor for a referral to Learning Services office, who will provide support and possible referral to an accessibility counsellor

-- If you think you have an undiagnosed learning disability, assessment can be arranged
+- If you think you have an undiagnosed learning disability, assessment may be arranged

 - Provide current medical documentation to verify the disability and supports the need for accommodations.
 Your documentation should include the following: